redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=SS, answer=[3]

-What color will be applied to the text ?
+What color will be applied to the text `HTML Basic Page Structure`?

 - Red